Classic clusters: Why does source IP preservation fail when using tainted nodes?

 Resolve the issue by choosing one of the following options:

-If you completed the previous steps, but the keepalived pods are still not scheduled, you can get more information about the keepalived pods:
+If you completed the previous steps, but the keepalived pods are still not scheduled, gather more information about the keepalived pods:

 1. Get the keepalived pods.